Nick Pole, from BikePark Wales, tells us about some new developments that open up the legendary trail centre to a whole new audience.

 What is BikePark Wales?

-We’re always adding new trails.
-Right now we’re really excited about Kermit, our new green trail suitable for novice riders.
+We’re always adding new trails or updating existing ones.
+We recently added Kermit, a green trail suitable for novice riders.
 It runs right from the top of the site and uses our uplift service, just like our more challenging runs.
-Where we previously just had a much smaller green trail at the bottom, this new route gives you a real taste of what BikePark Wales has to offer.
+Where we previously just had a much smaller green trail at the bottom, this longer route gives you a real taste of what BikePark Wales has to offer.
 Even beginner riders can use the uplift and get the whole experience.
 Being accessible to all types of riders is one the main things we’re really focusing on.
 We want to welcome people who can ride a bike but might not consider coming somewhere like BikePark Wales.

 Get the knowledge